Lall-091/sql-docs/docs/t-sql/statements/drop-table-transact-sql.md

 ### Deferred deallocation

-When a table its indexes with 128 extents or more are dropped, the [!INCLUDE [ssDE](../../includes/ssde-md.md)] defers the actual page deallocations, and their associated locks, until after the transaction commits.
+When a table is dropped, and the table or its indexes have 128 extents or more, the [!INCLUDE [ssDE](../../includes/ssde-md.md)] defers the actual page deallocations, and their associated locks, until after the transaction commits.
 The table and indexes are dropped in two separate phases: logical and physical.
 In the logical phase, the existing allocation units are marked for deallocation and locked until the transaction commits.
 In the physical phase, a background process removes the pages marked for deallocation.
 This means that the space released by `DROP TABLE` might not be available for new allocations immediately.

 If [accelerated database recovery](../../relational-databases/accelerated-database-recovery-concepts.md) is enabled, the separate logical and physical phases are used regardless of the number of extents.